 - Applicants track record

-Successful applicants are required to submit a brief project summary (max.
-100 words) suitable for a non-specialist when the grant is announced (for the website and TMS newsletter), and within two years of the award date a report on the outcomes of the project for TMS Newsletter.
+Successful applicants must submit a brief project summary (max.
+100 words) suitable for a non-specialist when the grant is announced (for the website and TMS newsletter) and within two years of the award date, a report on the outcomes of the project for TMS Newsletter.
 Receipt of the grant must be acknowledged in any resulting published work.

 Martyn Golding, Geological Survey of Canada & University of British Columbia – 2019